s-mv/blog/docs/_posts/2023-11-19-why-you-shouldnt-code-your-own-blog-and-why-i-did.md

 I loved to write too, probably because I loved to read so much.
 I loved to make little worlds and then explore them, write about them.
 The first time I decided to make my own blog though, was back in *2018*.
 It was a pretty lame one but hey, I was 13.

-In some parallel universe I'm an internationally acclaimed bestseller-pumping writer with curly hair.
-Well, maybe not curly hair.
-But that doesn't matter, because I stopped blogging soon.
-And then I lost interest in writing for years to come...
+In some parallel universe I'm an internationally acclaimed bestseller-pumping writer with a lot of admirers and maybe even a sentient cup of coffee as my literary agent..
+Well, maybe not the coffee.
+Not that it matters, since I stopped blogging soon after.
+And then I lost interest in writing for years to come…

 ## Why You Shouldn't Code Your Own Blog
 It was back in 2017 when I first started to learn programming.
 Before that I made games using [Stencyl](https://www.stencyl.com/) using a Scratch-like visual scripting language, which *just* didn't feel right...
 So I started to learn Python.